-IG Example 2: Embedo ded derivatives Type of embedded derivative Treatment if embedded in a host insurance contract Treatment if embedded in a host investment contract 2.1 Death benefit links equity prices or edindex, payable on death or annuitisa and not on surrenor maturity. quity contract (unless the life-contingent payments are insignificant), because the policyholder benefits from it only when the Not applicable.
+IG E Example 2: Embedded d erivatives Type of embedded derivative Treatment if embedded in a host insurance contract Treatment if embedded in a host investment contract 2.1 Death benefit linked to equity prices or equity index, payable only on death or annuitisation and not on surrender or maturity.
+The equity-index feature is an insurance contract (unless the life-contingent payments are insignificant), because the policyholder benefits from it only when the insured event occurs.
+Fair value measurement is not required (but not prohibited).
+Not applicable.
 The entire contract is an insurance contract (unless the life-contingent payments are insignificant).
-2.2 Death benefit that the greater of: (a) unit value of a investment fu (equal to the amount payal on surrender maturity); and (b) guaranteed minimum. value is a death benefit (similar to the payout on a dual trigger contract, see IG Example 2.19).
-This meets the definition of an insurance contract (unless the lifecontingent payments are insignificant) and fair value measurement is not required (but not prohibited) Not applicable.
+2.2 Death benefit that is the greater of: (a) unit value of an investment fund (equal to the amount payable on surrender or maturity); and (b) guaranteed minimum.
+Excess of guaranteed minimum over unit value is a death benefit (similar to the payout on a dual trigger contract, see IG Example 2.19).
+This meets the definition of an insurance contract (unless the lifecontingent payments are insignificant) and fair value measurement is not required (but not prohibited).
+Not applicable.
 The entire contract is an insurance contract (unless the life-contingent payments are insignificant).
-2.3 Option to take a lit contingent annuity guaranteed rate (combined guaran of interest rates at mortality charges) contract (unless the life-contingent payments are insignificant).
+2.3 Option to take a life- contingent annuity at guaranteed rate (combined guarantee of interest rates and mortality charges).
+The embedded option is an insurance contract (unless the life-contingent payments are insignificant).
 Fair value measurement is not required (but not prohibited).
 Not applicable.
-The entire contract is an insurance contract (unless the life-contingent payments are insignificant). · · · · · · · · · · · · · · · · · · · continued
+The entire contract is an insurance contract (unless the life-contingent payments are insignificant). continued

-IG Example 2: Embedded d erivatives Type of embedded derivative Treatment if embedded in a host insurance contract Treatment if embedded in a host investment contract 2.4 Embedded guarantee of minimum interest rates in determining surrender or maturity values that is at or out of the money on issue, and not leveraged.
+IG Example 2: Embedded derivatives Type of embedded derivative Treatment if embedded in a host insurance contract Treatment if embedded in a host investment contract 2.4 Embedded guarantee of minimum interest rates in determining surrender or maturity values that is at or out of the money on issue, and not leveraged.
 The embedded guarantee is not an insurance contract (unless significant payments are life-contingent).
 However, it is closely related to the host contract (paragraph AG33(b) of Appendix A of SB-FRS 39).
 Fair value measurement is not required (but not prohibited).
 If significant payments are life-contingent, the contract is an insurance contract and contains a deposit component (the guaranteed minimum).
 However, an insurer is not required to unbundle the contract if it recognises all obligations arising from the deposit component (paragraph 10 of the SB-FRS).
 If cancelling the deposit component requires the policyholder to cancel the insurance component, the two cancellation options may be interdependent; if the option to cancel the deposit component cannot be measured separately (i.e. without considering the other option), both options are regarded as part of the insurance component (paragraph AG33(h) of SB-FRS 39).
 Fair value measurement is not permitted (paragraph AG33(b) of SB-FRS 39).
 2.5 Embedded guarantee of minimum interest rates in determining surrender or maturity values: in the money on issue, or leveraged.
 The embedded guarantee is not an insurance contract (unless the embedded guarantee is life-contingent to a significant extent).
 Fair value measurement is required (paragraph AG33(b) of SB-FRS 39).
 Fair value measurement is required (paragraph AG33(b) of SB-FRS 39).
 2.6 Embedded guarantee of minimum annuity payments if the annuity payments are contractually linked to investment returns or asset prices: (a) guarantee relates only to payments that are life-contingent.
 The embedded guarantee is an insurance contract (unless the life-contingent payments are insignificant).
 Fair value measurement is not required (but not prohibited).
 Not applicable.
 The entire contract is an insurance contract (unless the life-contingent payments are insignificant). continued